 4. REDUCE oven to 350 degrees.
 While the eggplant is cooling down, prepare the ricotta filling.
 Combine and blend the ricotta with 1/4 cup of Parmesan cheese, fresh basil and dried parsley.
 Season the mixture with salt and pepper to taste.

 5. Spread 1 cup of the marinara sauce on the bottom of an 9 x 6-inch baking dish.
 Set aside.

 6. Lay the roasted eggplant slices on a work surface, two at a time.
-Spoon about 1 tablespoon (a good dollop) of the ricotta mixture onto an end of the eggplant slice and roll it up.
+Spoon about 1 tablespoon (a good dollop) of the ricotta mixture near the bottom of a strip of eggplant.
+Roll it up.

 Place each eggplant “manicotti,” seam side down, in the baking dish, side by side and in two rows ( if you can).
 Place as many as you can into the baking dish.
 Spoon the remaining marinara sauce over the eggplant evenly.
 Sprinkle with remaining 1/4 cup of Parmesan cheese on top, then with shredded mozzarella.

 7. BAKE (at 350 degrees) for 15 to 18 minutes, until the cheese is heated through, bubbly and golden on top.
 Remove and set it aside for 2 minutes.
 Serve immediately.

 Serves: 2 Eggplant “Manicotti” per person (yields: 5 to 6 servings)

 This eggplant casserole comes together quick if you have marinara sauce already made.